jhofferle/jhofferle.github.io/_posts/2008-03-19-reboot-logoff-or-shutdown-a-remote-computer.md

         Set colOperatingSystems = objWMIService.ExecQuery _
             ("Select * from Win32_OperatingSystem")
         For Each objOperatingSystem in colOperatingSystems
-            ObjOperatingSystem.Win32Shutdown(iAction) &#039;Change the number in parenthesis to what you need If Err.Number &lt;&gt; 0 Then
+            ObjOperatingSystem.Win32Shutdown(iAction) 'Change the number in parenthesis to what you need If Err.Number &lt;&gt; 0 Then
           WScript.Echo strcomputer & Err.Description
         Else